 CBD vs THC: Side Effects

-The side effects associated with CBD and THC vary dependent on the source, the strain, and which of the cannabinoids is consumed.
+The side effects associated with CBD and THC vary depending on the source, the strain, and which of the cannabinoids is consumed.

 Side Effects of CBD